 Do you feel drawn to the centuries-old teachings of Yoga & their practical usefulness for modern life & relationships?

-My YogaNurture immersion program allows you to both work with me individually on your physical practice, and journey through the teachings of Yoga in a practical, relevant way with the support of a friendly online group.
+My YogaNurture immersion program allows you journey through the teachings of Yoga in a practical, relevant way with the support of a friendly online group, with the added option of working with me on an individual customised practice.
 Click here for more information.

 Original photo of tree by Jacob Dyer, from Unsplash